ddhartma/Experiment-Design/README.md

 There are further terms commonly used for designing experiments:

-- ***Funnel***: A funnel is the flow of steps you expect a user of your product to take
+- ***Funnel***: A funnel is the flow of steps you expect that a user of your product will take

 Example: Online store
-  - Visit the site homepage
+  - Visit the homepage
   - Search for a desired product or click on a product category
   - Click on a product image
   - Add the product to the cart